 Judging by the fact that I spent the following months telling everyone I knew about Awasi – it seems it was!
 It wasn’t just one special thing either.
 It was the experience in its entirety.
 We were so moved and impressed by the incredible landscape, the private guided tours, the world-class cuisine, the beautiful accommodation and the wonderfully attentive Awasi Atacama staff.

 Please use the following menu to find what you need quickly.

 Awasi Atacama – The Welcome

-As we had planned to take it easy on our first day to give our bodies time to adjust to a higher altitude, we did not have any adventures planned and thus decided to explore the little town of San Pedro de Atacama on foot.
+The big adventures, however, would start the next day as we needed some time to adjust to the altitude.
+We decided on a little walk to explore the town of San Pedro de Atacama.
 While charming, we quickly discovered that there was no better place to be than right at Awasi Atacama.
-The staff, the pool, the outdoor living space, the amazing food and a beautiful oasis of calm, made us realize that there was nowhere we would rather spend our first afternoon.
+The staff, the pool, the amazing food – it was the perfect place to spend an afternoon.

 Awasi Atacama Suites